minio/docs/source/reference/minio-mc/mc-replicate-edit.rst

 Disable or Enable an Existing Replication Rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc replicate edit` with the
+Use :mc:`mc replicate edit` with the
 :mc-cmd:`~mc replicate edit --state` flag to disable or enable a
 replication rule.